certinia/debug-log-analyzer/README.md

-# Lana
+# Apex Log Analyzer for Salesforce

-Lana is a vscode plugin for Salesforce debug log analysis.
+The Apex Log Analyzer if a vscode plugin for Salesforce debug log analysis.

 ## Getting Started